getsentry/sentry-docs/docs/clients/python/config.rst

 about configuring the environment.

+.. _python-client-config:

 Configuring the Client
 ----------------------

 Settings are specified as part of the initialization of the client.
+The client is a class that can be instanciated with a specific configuration and all reporting can then happen from the instance of that object.
+Typically an instance is created somewhere globally and then imported as necessary.

 As of Raven 1.2.0, you can now configure all clients through a standard DSN string.
 This can be specified as a default using the ``SENTRY_DSN`` environment